mac-/hapi-statsd/README.md

 An instance of a particular statsd client that you prefer to use for sending metrics to statsd.
 If this is used, then the `statsdHost` and `prefix` options are ignored.
 Defaults to `null`

+### `host`

+The host athat an instance of statsd is running on.
+An instance of the `statsd-client` NPM module will be created and will be configured to use this host.
+Defaults to `'localhost'`

-### `statsdHost`
+### `port`

-The host and port that an instance of statsd is running on.
-An instance of the `statsd-client` NPM module will be created and will be configured to use this host and port.
-Defaults to `'localhost:8125'`
+The port that an instance of statsd is listening on.
+An instance of the `statsd-client` NPM module will be created and will be configured to use this port.
+Defaults to `8125`

 ### `prefix`